akamensky/nodev/README.md

 # Description

-Nodedev is a wrapper for nodemon and node-inspector as a replacement for no longer maintained nodev.
+Nodev is a wrapper for `nodemon` and `node-inspector`.
 It will automatically start Node.js process in debug mode and start node-inspector attached to it.

 # Installation